-^ Manager or Tenable Vulnerability Management.
-Note: The agent group name is case-sensitive and must match exactly.
-You must encase the agent group name in quotation marks (for example,groups="My Group"). offline- install no You can install the Tenable Nessus Agent on a system even if it is offline.
-Add the command line option NESSUS_OFFLINE_INSTALL="yes" to the command line input.
-The Tenable Nessus Agent periodically attempts to link itself to either Tenable Vulnerability Management or Tenable Nessus Manager.
+O it is offline.
+Add the command line option NESSUS OFFLINE_INSTALL="yes" to the command line input.
+The Tenable Agent periodically attempts to link itself to either Tenable Vulnerability Management or Tenable Nessus Manager.
 If the agent cannot connect to the controller then it retries every hour, and if the agent can connect to the controller but the link fails then it retries every 24 hours. cloud no Specify thecloud argument to link to Tenable Vulnerability Management.
 Thecloud argument is a shortcut to specifying host=cloud.tenable.comport=443.
-Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Nessus Agents, Tenable Web App Scanning scanners, or Tenable Nessus Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.
-Note: For more information about linking agents to Tenable Vulnerability Management, see Link a Sensor in the Tenable Vulnerability Management User Guide .
+Caution: Thecloud argument is not supported in FedRAMP environments.
+You must specify host=fedcloud.tenable.comport=443.
+Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Agents, Tenable Web App Scanning scanners, or Tenable Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com .
+Note: For more information about linking agents to Tenable Vulnerability Management, see network.